Not a lot of variety in content or community compared to the digs or reddits of the world.

 I bet it depends on how you present stuff.
 How you "sound".
 Or when you choose to present facts.

 Here, for instance, it looked like you dismissed the criticisms towards those guys.
 You stated that these guys have their flaws like everybody.
 You diminish their issues and that's exactly what will make people strongly disagree with you.
 In many people's heads, those guys are huge assholes, really not comparable to your random person.
 You'll need to have this in mind when discussing this stuff.
-If you do it like this, of course nobody will listen because at best you sound like a guy who is fan of two huge assholes at the same time to many of us.
+If you do it like this, people might not listen because you may sound like a guy who is a fan of two huge assholes at the same time to many of us (even if it's false).

 Even if what you state is true, if it sounds like you take the defense of these billionaires whenever they are criticized for other things, I can certainly believe you will be shut down.
 They have / had a lot of power, it can seem way off to defend them, they really don't need your help.